 Data are transmitted via eDamis (encrypted) and delivered to a secure environment where they are treated.
 Flags are added for confidentiality in case results must not be disclosed.

-The national policy is to supress cells classified as sensitive according to the p-percent rule.
-The software TauArgus is used for confidentiality control and cell suppression, including secondary suppression when needed.
+For the Quality report, the national policy involves suppressing cells classified as sensitive according to the p-percent rule.
+The software TauArgus is used for confidentiality control and cell suppression, including secondary suppression when necessary.

 8.1.
 Release calendar